Fin-PRM: A Domain-Specialized Process Reward Model for Financial Reasoning in Large Language Models: Financial Reasoning Dataset Construction

 \subsection{Financial Knowledge Extraction}

 Financial reasoning is intensely knowledge-driven.
-To mitigate reward-hacking\citep{modelsthink}, we extract these knowledge as a new base, $\mathcal{K}$, directly from the analysis of Cflue.
+To reduce reward-hacking and ensure interpretable supervision~\citep{modelsthink}, we construct an explicit financial knowledge base $\mathcal{K}$ extracted from the expert analyses provided in CFLUE.

-We employ Qwen3-235b-a22b extract key financial terms and their corresponding explanations.
-For example, from an analysis discussing company valuation, the model might extract: \begin{itemize} \item \textbf{Term:} Price-to-Book Ratio \item \textbf{Explanation:} A financial ratio used to compare a company's current market price to its book value. \end{itemize} This knowledge base acts as the trusted external reference for the knowledge verification module during the reward annotation process, ensuring our reward signals are factually grounded.
-Based on Cflue dataset, our final dataset $\mathcal{D}$ consists of $(x, s, a, \mathcal{K}, y, y_{analysis})$, where $y$ is gold truth answer, $y_{analysis}$ is the expert analysis of the question.
-We treat $a$ as a sliver truth because the answer teacher model gives maybe wrong.
+We employ Qwen3-235b-a22b to extract key financial concepts and their definitions from expert-written explanations.
+For example, from an analysis discussing company valuation, the model may extract: \begin{itemize}[leftmargin=*] \item \textbf{Term:} Price-to-Book Ratio \item \textbf{Explanation:} A financial ratio used to compare a company's current market price to its book value. \end{itemize} The resulting knowledge base $\mathcal{K}$ serves as an external, trusted reference for subsequent knowledge verification during reward annotation, enabling reward signals that are factually grounded rather than purely judgment-based.

+Based on CFLUE, our final dataset $\mathcal{D}$ consists of tuples $(x, s, a, y, y_{\text{analysis}})$, where $y$ denotes the gold-standard answer and $y_{\text{analysis}}$ is the corresponding expert analysis.
+Since the teacher model may occasionally produce incorrect final answers, we treat $a$ as a silver-standard solution.
+In contrast, expert-provided answers, analyses, and the extracted knowledge base $\mathcal{K}$ are used as authoritative sources for verification and reward supervision.